Shotz5/template-basic-repo/README.md

 ## Release Notes

+For a detailed list of all changes, see: CHANGELOG.md

 ### 0.0.1

-* Initialized project code
+* Initialize project code
-* Initialized README.md from [Make a README](https://www.makeareadme.com/).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)